svmiller/ir3-2/scripts/lab4alt.md

 ```

 This is a good lesson for those of you who may have some experience with
-Stata from another program.
-Stata will guess stuff on your behalf.
-R
+Stata from instruction in another department.
+Stata will guess stuff on
-won’t.
-In this case, Stata can infer you meant `log_jointsize` in the
+your behalf.
+R won’t.
+In this case, Stata can infer you meant
-data when you asked for `logsize`.
-R 100% won’t do that for you.
-Beyond
+`log_jointsize` in the data when you asked for `logsize`.
+R 100% won’t
-that, reducing the raw data to a simple form for the sake of the
+do that for you.
+Beyond that, reducing the raw data to a simple form for
-analysis isn’t that hard.
+the sake of the analysis isn’t that hard.

 ``` r
 Braith %>%